 Children will be allowed to call home for such things as glasses or medicine.
 All requested items must be brought directly to the school office.
-Students are NOT allowed to call home for forgotten homework assignments, unsigned tests, warning slips, library books, etc.
+Students are NOT allowed to call home for forgotten homework assignments, chromebooks, lunches, unsigned tests, library books, etc.

-All students have a school email address which is used to communicate with faculty or staff.
+All students have a school email address which is used to communicate with staff.
 These emails cannot access emails outside of our domain.